maicher/dotfiles/README.md

 	:PackerSynch
 	:TSUpdate
 	:Mason
+    :LspInfo

-## Windows manager
+## X windows manager

+Tiling window managers automatically organize open windows, so that you don't have to drag them around using mouse.

 I use a [personal fork](https://github.com/maicher/dwm) of [DWM](https://dwm.suckless.org/) with some additional patches applied.

-DWM is useful as it auto arranges windows on your screen so that you don't have to drag them around using mouse.

 ## File manager